Home » Blog » Microsoft 365 Provisioning

 Integrating Advanced Services

 Microsoft Graph provides integration with Microsoft’s AI services, including Microsoft Cognitive Services for developing more intelligent, cloud-powered applications.
+It supports building applications that combine Microsoft 365 data with intelligence and integrations across the Microsoft cloud (for example via connectors and related services)

 Access Control & Security